Vision, Mission, and Strategy for Advising at Loyola

 - Use Advising Tools Effectively

 WebAdvisor is the electronic database tool that is utilized by faculty, students, administrators, and staff at Loyola, to view real time information.
-You will use this, as well as WebNow, through which you may view documents for your assigned advisees quickly from your web browser.
-More information on these tools, as well as academic worksheets, degree audit information, and other helpful resources may be found here.
+You will use this, as well as Perceptive Content WebNow, through which you may view documents for your assigned advisees quickly from your web browser.
+More information on these tools, as well as academic worksheets, degree audit information, and other helpful resources may be found on the Advising Tools website.

 - Prepare Advisees for Registration

 Encourage advisees to contact you to make an appointment before registration.
 You may need to arrange for additional office hours prior to and during each registration day.
 Discuss course selection and several alternative selections with each student.
 Students are not permitted to register unless they have obtained their faculty advisor’s written or electronic permission.

 Your official approval for registration means that you think that the choices the advisee is making are appropriate for the advisee’s course of study.
 Advisors have the right to refuse approval for an advisee’s choice if they do not think a student’s request is appropriate.